Tools for Transfer Students: Oregon Transfer Compass

 ASOT-Business and the ASOT-Computer Science:

 In addition to the AAOT, Oregon has more specialized Associate of Science – Oregon Transfer degrees: the ASOT-Business and the ASOT-Computer Science.
 The intention of the ASOT degrees is similar to the AAOT in that the degrees provide for comprehensively recognized lower division coursework, but these degrees also include requisite coursework designed to prepare students intending to major in specific fields at Oregon public universities.
 Since both the lower-division and upper-division coursework requirement to complete a major in a given field varies across universities, the established degrees include information on universities’ program requirements and recommendations.
+Under HB 2998 (2017), a Major Transfer Map was created for Business and Computer Science.
+The MTMs are streamlined transfer pathways that contain less general education than the ASOT degrees.
+Talk to an advisor to see if an MTM is the right choice for you.

 Students are highly encouraged to seek and obtain advising from both their community college and their intended university to ensure efficiency and course relevance for any particular program and degree.
 Some university programs may allow certain courses to meet both general education and program requirements.